 Some key benefits include:

-• Increasing Overall Resilience – Building coping mechanisms and developing a support network contributes to increased resilience in the face of adversity.
+- Increasing Overall Resilience: Building coping mechanisms and developing a support network contribute to increased resilience in the face of adversity.

 What is the Overall Effectiveness of Trauma Therapy?

-However, it’s important to note that, just like other forms of therapy, the effectiveness of trauma therapy can differ based on factors such as a person’s readiness and acceptance of therapy, the quality of the therapeutic relationship, and the type of therapeutic approach chosen.
+However, it is important to note that, just like other forms of therapy, the effectiveness of trauma therapy can differ based on factors such as a person’s readiness and acceptance of therapy, the quality of the therapeutic relationship, and the type of therapeutic approach chosen.

-If you are unsure if trauma therapy is right for you, or what specific type of trauma therapy may be best for you and your needs, our treatment professionals at Free by the Sea are here to help.
-We meet with each person for an evaluation before treatment begins and create a custom treatment plan that works best for each person and their needs.
+If someone is unsure whether trauma therapy is right for them or what specific type of trauma therapy may be best for their needs, the treatment professionals at Free by the Sea are available to help.
+Free by the Sea meets with each person for an evaluation before treatment begins and creates a custom treatment plan that works best for each individual.

 What Are Some Things to Consider with Trauma Therapy?